 What Part 2 is actually testing

-The examiner is marking four things: Fluency & Coherence, Lexical Resource, Grammatical Range & Accuracy, and Pronunciation.
+The examiner marks four bands: Fluency & Coherence, Lexical Resource, Grammatical Range & Accuracy, and Pronunciation.
 Nothing on that list is “impressive content.”
-You do not need interesting anecdotes.
+You do not need a remarkable anecdote.
 You need connected speech for two minutes.

 Worked example — “Describe a person who influenced you”